NiklasTiede/CheatSheet-Linux/README.md

 rmdir <dir_name>        # removes a directory
 ```

-Files oand directories can be copied or linked.
+Files and directories can be copied or linked.
 Hard links point to the files in memory directly whereas soft links point to the file which references to the place in memory.

 ```bash